fieldtrip/website/tutorial/coregistration_opm.md

     mri_face        = ft_prepare_mesh(cfg, seg);
     mri_face        = ft_convert_units(mri_face, 'm');

+To achieve a reasonably good alignment, the following values can be specified (without clicking the 'apply' button in between) for the rotation: `[13.5 0 -4]`, and for the translation: `[-0.003 0.07 -0.008]`.
+Note that the units are now expressed in 'm'.

     % align the 3D scan face to the face extracted from the anatomical mri cfg             = [];
+    cfg.method      = 'interactive';
     cfg.headshape   = mri_face;
     cfg.meshstyle   = {'edgecolor', 'k', 'facecolor', 'skin'};
     scan_face_aligned = ft_meshrealign(cfg, scan_face);